gjeschke/MMMx/docs/source/object_access.rst

 .. code-block:: matlab

-    [argout,exceptions] = get_"object"(entity,address,attribute)
+    [argout,exceptions] = get_"object"(entity,attribute,address)

-where possible ``attribute`` strings are specific to the "object" hierarchy level ("conformer", "chain", "residue", "rotamer", "atom", "location", see below) and argout is a cell vector, whose length is (most of the time) the number of objects of this hierarchy level that were selected by ``address``.
+where the ``attribute`` strings are specific to the "object" hierarchy level ("chain", "residue", "atom", "location", "conformer", see below) and argout is a cell vector, whose length is (most of the time) the number of objects of this hierarchy level that were selected by ``address``.
 If the address is ``selected`` or empty, the ``get`` functions operate on objects currently selected in the entity.